Skip to main content

 Northwest Bank does not publish a dedicated death claim portal or estate-specific online forms.
 Contact the main customer service line at 1-877-672-5678 or visit a local financial center to initiate the process.
 For complex estate situations, the Wealth Management Trust & Estate Planning department at 1-814-452-1000 provides trust administration, estate settlement, and fiduciary services.
 Northwest Bank can serve as executor or agent of an estate.

-Northwest requires several documents to process a claim, including Certified copy of the death certificate, Government-issued photo ID for the claimant, and Letters Testamentary or Letters of Administration (if probate is required), and additional documentation depending on the account type.
-Certified copies are typically needed—photocopies are generally not accepted for death certificates or court documents.
+Documentation required by Northwest includes Certified copy of the death certificate, Government-issued photo ID for the claimant, and Letters Testamentary or Letters of Administration (if probate is required), along with additional paperwork that varies by account type.
+All death certificates and court documents must be certified copies.

 Frequently asked questions